The 5 Best Vegetables for Dogs | Snack Guide

 • Increased bone density

-Key Nutrients: Beta Carotene, Fiber, Protein, Antioxidants, Vitamins B6, A, B, K1, Potassium
+Key Nutrients for Dogs in Carrots: Beta Carotene, Fiber, Protein, Antioxidants, Vitamins B6, A, B, K1, Potassium

 Dog holding carrots in its mouth